- Ø7Ø Club --a club just for PSK31 enthusiasts

 - Kim Komando --"America's digital goddess" is an excellent source for free software and valuable tips

-- Mozilla Palemoon 32-bit -- A lightweight browser with the same features as Firefox.
+- Palemoon 32-bit -- A lightweight browser with the same features as Firefox.
 Also available for x64 systems

 - Multimon -- run up to three monitors on your computer with different taskbars on each with this free software